What is a Direct Support Professional - General (DSP-G)?

-Direct Support Professional (DSP) is a title for a person who works in a community setting to support people with disabilities and older people to live in their communities.
+Direct Support Professional - General (DSP-G) is a title for a person who works in a community setting to support people with disabilities and older people to live in their communities.
 The term represents a broad range of employment options that may also be titled Personal Care Attendants, Direct Care Staff, Respite Workers or Community Support Specialists.
 People in any of the above mentioned positions work to support people with disabilities and older people to ensure their ability to live independently in their homes, with their families, or in other community settings.
-A DSP-G may be employed by a private community provider agency for people with intellectual disabilities, a home health agency, the family of the individual receiving services, or directly by an individual with a disability.
+A DSP-G may be employed by a provider of community services, a home health agency, the family of the individual receiving services, or directly by an individual with a disability.
 DSP-Gs play key roles in the lives of the people they serve and their families.
 DSP-Gs are instrumental in supporting a person to live a valued life in his or her community.
 As part of their job, DSP-Gs may:

-The first semester of the PATHS Certificate Program will provide both core competency and enrichment classes to students, preparing them to work as Direct Support Professionals in a wide range of community settings.
+The first semester of the PATHS Certificate Program will provide both core competency and enrichment classes to students, preparing them to work in their chosen fields of study in a wide range of community settings.

 The enrichment courses offer students skill sets that exceed the minimum requirements community service providers may be able to offer.
-These additional skills should afford graduates broader opportunities to be employed as a Direct Support Professional.
+These additional skills should afford graduates broader opportunities to be employed in their chosen field of study.

-It is important to note that the program curriculum and final course content is in development.
-The following is a sample of courses currently being developed:
+It is important to note that the program curriculum and final course content is in continual development.
+The following is a sample of courses currently being offered/developed: